RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4600-Evaluation-Board/Quickstart/README.md

 ### Through BLE

-1. In order to configure the RAK4600 through BLE, download and install **nRF Connect for Mobile**.
+1. To configure the RAK4600 through BLE, download and install the **nRF Connect for Mobile**.
 This tool is developed by Nordic Semiconductor and is available on the App Store and Google Play Store.

 <rk-img
   src="/assets/images/wisduo/rak4600-evaluation-board/quickstart/5.configuring-rak4600/eponlb3piu1p6noof1np.png"